PataphysicalSociety/soupault.app/site/reference-manual.md

 [Folds](https://en.wikipedia.org/wiki/Fold_%28higher-order_function%29) a table using a `func(key, value, accumulator)` function.

-Since tables are not ordered collections, the question whether it’s a left or right fold is meaningless: you should make sure that your operation is commutative.
+Since tables are not ordered collections, the question whether it is a left or right fold is meaningless: you should make sure that your operation is commutative.

 ##### <function>Table.fold_values(func, table, initial_value)</function>